By Tania Millen, BSc, MJ

 Insurance Issues

 Depending on the type of practice, practitioner, and provincial veterinarian act, a non-veterinarian service provider also may not be insured.
-Mike King is a partner at CapriCMW Insurance and says, “Our insurers were uncomfortable with the possibility of being in contravention of the veterinarian act in various provinces, so we decided to withdraw [from insuring non-veterinarian equine service providers].”
+Mike King is a partner at Acera Insurance and says, “Our insurers were uncomfortable with the possibility of being in contravention of the veterinarian act in various provinces, so we decided to withdraw [from insuring non-veterinarian equine service providers].”

 This position isn’t unique.
 A chiropractor in BC who wished to remain anonymous advised that since BC’s Veterinarian Act does not permit non-veterinarian chiropractic work, BC animal chiropractors can’t get insurance from the Canadian Chiropractors Protection Association.
 The CCPA did not respond to a request for information.